niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 The sensor modules consist of electromagnetic displacement sensors enclosed in a cast aluminum housing.
 Each switch gap detector features two sensor modules, one for each switch position.

+* Sensor modules are always fastened to the stock rail
 * They monitor the switch point position by detecting the presence and relative distance of a target plate
-* Sensor modules are always fastened to the stock rail
 * They are hardwired to the controller via electrical conduit
-* Sensors modules must be calibrated to the correct target distance before use
+* Sensor modules must be position adjusted and calibrated before use

 ---